-A loose head restraint thrown forward in a collision or hard stop could cause serious injury or death to occupants of the vehicle.
-Always securely stow removed head restraints in a location outside the occupant compartment.
+- A loose head restraint thrown forward in a collision or hard stop could cause serious injury or death to occupants of the vehicle.
+Always securely stow removed head restraints in a location outside the occupant compartment. - ALL the head restraints MUST be reinstalled in the vehicle to properly protect the occupants.
+Follow the re-installation instructions above prior to operating the vehicle or occupying a seat.